-A non-Brit's guide to the royal wedding
+Royal wedding questions the Brits won't ask

 "Princess" is a tricky title for British royalty.
 As Prince Harry's wife, she will be known as Her Royal Highness Princess Henry of Wales.

 But only those born into the royal family can use the title "princess" followed by their first name.
-Instead, it is likely that the Queen will bestow the couple with a Dukedom, as she did with the Duke and Duchess of Cambridge, Prince Harry's brother and sister-in-law.
+Instead, the Queen has bestowed the couple with a Dukedom, as she did with the Duke and Duchess of Cambridge, Prince Harry's brother and sister-in-law.

-Once they have their own Dukedom, Ms Markle would be known as Duchess Meghan.
+The couple have been made Duke and Duchess of Sussex, so Ms Markle shall be known as Meghan, Duchess of Sussex.

 Diana was never officially called Princess Diana.
 She was the Princess of Wales and, after her divorce from Prince Charles, she was Diana, Princess of Wales.